ztsv-av/unilu_msc_ds/README.md

 This repository contains my academic work from the Master of Science in Data Science program at the University of Luxembourg.

 The repository includes coursework, assignments, projects, practical exercises, and thesis-related materials completed throughout the program.
-All content is organized by semester and topic to reflect the structure of the degree.
+All content is organized by semester and topic.

 The purpose of making this repository public is transparency and knowledge sharing.
-It documents my academic progression and applied work in data science, statistics, machine learning, and related fields.
+It documents my academic progression and applied work in data science, statistics, machine learning, etc.

 ## Content Overview